 Windows Server

-• If a replication suite is used, please contact Passwork technical support for correct updating and saving of data;
+- If a replication suite is used, please contact Passwork technical support to update and save data correctly

-• If Passwork is installed on a virtual server, we also recommend creating a virtual snapshot of the operating system state before performing the upgrade.
+- If Passwork is installed on a virtual server, we recommend creating a snapshot before updating

 By default MongoDB administration utilities are not located in the $PATH environment variable, to use it you need to search for utilities using PowerShell.